Cities of Antiquity

 Itinerary

-Embark your ship and settle into your stateroom.
 Athens has been called the “birthplace of democracy.”
 Its legacy looms large from atop Acropolis Hill, the pinnacle of ancient Greece.
 This open air museum is an astonishing repository of once-mighty structures.
-From its colonnaded Parthenon—more than 2,600 years ago—revered Greek philosophers like Plato and Aristotle formulated new ideas of government and debated its role in civic life to captivated audiences.
+From its colonnaded Parthenon—built more than 2,600 years ago—revered Greek philosophers like Plato and Aristotle formulated new ideas of government and debated its role in civic life to captivated audiences.
 Remnants of spiritual life are also here in the several temples to Athena and Zeus.

-Rhodes is home to the Palace of the Grand Masters, a remarkable and sprawling fortification.
+Rhodes is home to the Palace of the Grand Master of the Knights of Rhodes, a remarkable fortification.
 Its historic quarter is Europe's largest active medieval town.
-Outside the city, forests of pine and cypress blanket mountain slopes; vineyards and groves of citrus and olive soak up the Aegean sun.
+Outside the city, forests of pine and cypress blanket mountain slopes; vineyards and groves of citrus and olives soak up the Aegean sun.
 The Knights of Saint John of Jerusalem conquered the island in the 14th century, bringing great wealth from the Holy Land.
 Under their rule, the city was reconstructed to mirror the medieval ideal.
 Many of the buildings from this era remain and make for rewarding strolls.

 Crete was home to the Minoans, Europe's earliest recorded civilization.
 Its capital, Heraklion, grew from the riches of the Venetian Empire, which ruled here for four centuries.
 Crete enjoyed a Renaissance building boom that helped bolster Heraklion as the region's most strongly fortified city.
 The island is blessed with generous beaches, soaring mountains and coursing rivers.
 It is also where the distinct mantinades—couplets of love accompanied by Cretan instruments—could break out at any number of cafés where patrons sip tsikoudia, a grape-based brandy distilled in the hills.